Private Lending 15 Great Questions

 Answer: Fees Vary depending on the loan size and specific of the loan application.
 For a Mortgage Loan of $350,000; the Combined Brokerage & Lender Fees generally start at 2-3% of the gross mortgage; Which is $7000 -$10,500.
-Fee are deducted from the mortgage and are not an upfront out of pocket expense.
+The Fees are deducted from the mortgage and are not an upfront out of pocket expense.
 For Mortgage Loans under $200,000, the Combined Brokerage & Lender Fees are a higher percentage of the gross mortgage due to the smaller loan size.

 - For a Mortgage Loan of $150,000, the Combined Fees generally start at 5% of the gross mortgage ($7,500).

 - For a Mortgage Loan of $100,000, the Combined Fees generally start at 6.5% of the gross mortgage ($6,500).